 Have you ever felt like your spouse was “scribbling with their tongue” as you’re trying to understand what they’re trying to communicate?
-For some reason it just doesn’t make any sense to you.
+Or maybe your spouse feels like you are scribbling with your words?
+It just doesn’t make any sense!

 The Scribbling Debate

-In our 45+ years of marriage we can personally testify that we’ve been there many, many times.
-When one of us will say something and the other will completely miss the point in what the other person is saying.
-And when this occurs it can be confusing and painful —for both of us!
+In our 51+ years of marriage we can testify that we’ve been there many, many times.
+One of us will say something and the other will completely miss the point in what we (think we) are clearly saying.
+And when this occurs it’s confusing, and frustrating—for both of us!

-So, to help all of us “unscramble” some of the mystery involved in this communication gap we’re sharing with you a portion of what Dr Swihart wrote in the excellent book titled, The First Five Years of Marriage.
-Whether you’ve been married 1 year, 5, or many more, we believe you’ll benefit from the following (as we have):
+So, to help all of us “un-scribble” some of the mystery involved in this type of communication gap, we’re sharing a portion of what Dr Judson Swihart wrote in the excellent book titled, The First Five Years of Marriage.
+Whether you’ve been married 1 year, 5, or many more, we believe you’ll benefit from reading the following (as we have):

 “Any marriage counselor can provide tons of examples of husbands and wives who, having lived together for 20 or 30 years, are in some ways a mystery to each other.
 The obvious answer is that God chose to wire males and females very differently.
 Some would even suggest that this illustrates His sense of humor.”

-“It’s possible that the communication gender gap lies in how messages are perceived.
+“It’s possible that the communication gap lies in how messages are perceived.
 But the style and content of the messages themselves differ, too.
-Men tend to use language to transmit information, and report facts.
+Men tend to [but not always] use language to transmit information, and report facts.
 They like to fix problems, clarify status, and establish control.
-Women are more likely to view language as a means to greater intimacy.
-This leads to stronger or richer relationships, and fostering cooperation rather than competition.
+Women are more likely to view language as a means to greater intimacy [and bonding].
+This leads to stronger or richer relationships and fosters cooperation rather than competition.

 “In other words, it’s ‘debate vs. relate.’
 That means you and your spouse may be tuned in to very different ‘meanings’ in what each of you is saying.
 This provides fertile ground for conflict, misunderstanding, and hurt feelings.
 What one of you thinks is the other’s ‘hidden meaning’ can be 180 degrees out of phase with what the speaker really intends to communicate.